 (e) has attempted to do any act of a kind referred to in paragraph (a), (b), (c) or (d).

-[Section 42Q inserted by No. 14 of 2012 s.
+[Section 42Q inserted: No. 14 of 2012 s.
 7.]

 42R.
-Monetary penalties
+Enforcement of Div.
+3, Minister’s powers for

 (1) If the Minister believes on reasonable grounds that the Bankwest owner is contravening or has contravened a provision of Division 3, the Minister may give the Bankwest owner a notice (a contravention notice) —

 (a) specifying the provision that the Minister believes is being or has been contravened; and